luengwaiban/instagram-python-scraper/README.md

 ## more usages
 See [more usages](https://github.com/luengwaiban/instagram-python-scraper/blob/master/more_usages.md)

+once again:
-Any star or help would be appreciated if it is helpful for you ~  🙋‍♂️🌚
+**Any star or contribution would be appreciated if it is helpful for you ~** 🙋‍♂️🌚

 ## other
 php library:https://github.com/postaddictme/instagram-php-scraper